-Josh Jordan, a National Assistant Coach of the Year who helped lead the Duke baseball program to unprecedented success, has been hired as assistant coach/recruiting coordinator at LSU, coach Jay Johnson announced on July 8, 2022.
+Josh Jordan, a National Assistant Coach of the Year who helped lead the Duke baseball program to unprecedented success, was hired as assistant coach/recruiting coordinator at LSU on July 8, 2022.

-Jordan has worked at Duke since June 2012, when he joined the coaching staff as recruiting coordinator.
+Jordan had worked at Duke since June 2012, when he joined the coaching staff as recruiting coordinator.
 Duke head coach Chris Pollard promoted Jordan to associate head coach/recruiting coordinator in July 2015.

 In addition to managing Duke’s recruiting activities, Jordan worked with the Blue Devils catchers and outfielders, and taught both hitting and base running.

 The Duke program soared to new heights during Jordan’s tenure, as the Blue Devils for the first time in school history made NCAA Super Regional appearances (2018 and 2019) and won the ACC Tournament Championship (2021).

 Duke ended a 55-year NCAA Tournament drought in 2016 when the Blue Devils received their first NCAA Regional bid since 1961.

 Jordan’s significant impact upon the program was recognized in 2018, when he was named ABCA/Baseball America Assistant Coach of the Year.
 The 2018 Blue Devils won a school-record 45 games – including a program-best 18 ACC games – and advanced to a Super Regional for the first time in Duke history.